mattvonrocketstein/rapidmind/rasp/README.md

 To compile the command line program, run:

+    $ mix deps.get
     $ mix escript.build

-Required arguments are like so:
+Invoke it with the required arguments like this:

     $ ./rasp --reddit=programming --rules=rules.json